Skip to main content

 Employee Raises: A Walk-Through the CEC Process

 The Idaho State Legislature has approved annual pay increases for state employees.
-Boise State University includes all benefit-eligible employees in the CEC, and appreciates this funding and the positive impact it has on employees.
+The Boise State University CEC plan includes all benefit-eligible employees who meet the state’s additional eligibility requirements (see eligibility section below for more information).

 Effective Dates for CEC Increases